razvanaldea89/debug-this/readme.txt

 Extensions can be removed as well.
 `remove_debug_extension($mode);`

+**No PRE Tags**

+If you don't want your debug output to be enclosed in PRE tags, simply set the following in your extension:

+`Debug_This::$no_pre = true;`

+= WP Actions =

-The 'debug_this' WordPress hook outputs the debug code sent from the extension modes.
-Debug output is set to priority 5.
-This allows you to prepend or append any output without conflict.
+* debug_this - receives the $mode arg - outputs the debug code sent from the extension modes.
+The default action is set to priority 5.
+This allows you to prepend or append any output without conflict using less or greater priorities.

-`add_action('debug_this', 'foo_callback');
-function foo_callback($mode){
-	//Do Something
-}
-`

-Use the `debug_this_output` filter to alter the output of any mode before it renders.

-`add_filter('debug_this_output', 'foo_function', 1, 2);
-function foo_function($output, $mode){
-	return $output;
-}
-`
+= WP Filters =

+Tbere are a few filters you can use to customize Debug This to your needs:

+* debug_this_template - receives $template arg - Use your own template
+* debug_this_default_mode  - receives $mode arg - Alters the mode for the parent DT admin bar button link.
+* debug_this_output - receives $output, $mode args - Filter debug content before it's rendered

 = JavaScript =

-The `debugThis` object is defined for easy access the current mode, default mode, template file name, and defined debug query var.

-There are two functions available:
+To access the built-in Debug This JS functionality, enqueue your custom script with the dependency set to `debug-this`.
+Your script will inherit a jQuery dependency.

+**Object:**

+* debugThis.mode - current mode
+* debugThis.defaultMode
+* template - current included template
+* queryVar - the defined query string variable

+**Functions:**

 * `isDebug()`
 * `getDebugMode()` - uses `isDebug()`

-A jQuery hook is also available:
+**Events:**

+A jQuery `debug-this` event is fired from the footer.
+You can hook into this event with the following;
 `
 jQuery(document).bind('debug-this', function(event, debugThis){
 	console.log(debugThis);
 });
 `

-To use these functions enqueue your script with 'debug-this' as your dependency.
-Your script will inherit a jQuery dependency.

 == Changelog ==